utdata/rwdir/docs/03-import.md

 In the interest of time, you can just download my copy of the data using the `download.file` function in R.

 - Add a Markdown headline `## Downloading data` and on a new line text that indicates you are downloading data.
-You would typically include a link and explain what it is, etc. You can build a link in Markdown with `[name of the site](url-to-the-site.html)`.
+You would typically include a link and explain what it is, etc, often linking to the original source.
 - Create an R chunk and include the following (hint: use the copy icon at the top right):

 ```r